no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/single-cycle-animator.md

 # The SingleCycleAnimator

-This is the performer for [Single Animations](../animations/single-cycle-animation.md).
+This is the performer for [Single Cycle Animations](../animations/single-cycle-animation.md).

-As [Single Animations](../animations/single-cycle-animation.md) are the most basic type of animation we have, its performer is also really simple to interact with.
+As [Single Cycle Animations](../animations/single-cycle-animation.md) are the most basic type of animation we have, its performer is also really simple to interact with.

 ## Registering Frame Actions